- 1 EDUC 222C: Design-Based Research Forum

 Course Description and Goals

-This course usually attracts graduate as well as undergraduate students from througout the GSE but also from other Cal departments and programs, such as BID, iSchools, Architecture, and so on.
+This course usually attracts graduate as well as undergraduate students from throughout the GSE but also from other Cal departments and programs, such as BID, iSchools, Architecture, and so on, and other universities such as UCSF or Stanford.
 The objective is to “re-invent” design based research through collaboratively negotiating the discursive constraints of sharing and reviewing projects from across diverse disciplines.
 For example, in one semester I might have a surgeon inventing a new device, a philosopher studying an activity for learning prime numbers, and an engineer working with indigenous people on a sustainable-energy project… Quite often, students who take this course go on to develop their project into Position Papers, conference and journal submissions, and even dissertations.
 If you'd like to see what types of projects people do, I can send you a bunch of 1-page executive summaries.

 EDUC 290C: Cognitive Ergonomics in STEM Education Research: A Multi-Disciplinary Analysis of Objects to Think With